Geek-MD/HA_Daily_Counter/README.md

 ## 🛠️ Features

 - Create one or more counters with custom names.
-- Increment counters when one or more trigger entities reach specified states (OR logic).
+- Increment counters when a trigger entity reach a specified state.
 - Auto-reset counters daily at midnight (00:00 local time).
 - Persistent counter values across Home Assistant restarts.
 - Fully manageable via the UI (no YAML required).